MartinaGermani/ExprobLab_Assignment1/README.md

 To use this OWL ontology and its reasoner within ROS I used aRMOR [1], in particular armor_py_api [2], which simplifies the calls to aRMOR, but it can only be used from a python-based ROS node.

+### 3. Software Components
+The software is composed of 4 nodes, each one available in the 'scripts/' folder.

 ### References
 [1] https://github.com/EmaroLab/armor